vgxzxc/SpotiVi/README.md

 * Spotify Web API to communicate with Spotify

 ### Why did I Make This?
 As a Vim user, my least favourite thing in the world is to take my hands off my keyboard to do anything.
 Coding?
 I use Vim.
 Navigating Chrome?
-I use this amazing Chrome extension called Vimium.
-But everytime I'm coding and listening to music on Spotify, I instinctively press alt+tab and try to press the 'L' key (which is used in Vim to move the cursor to the right) to try and change the song.
-But it's infuriating that no matter how many times I press the 'L' key, nothing happens.
+I use this amazing Chrome extension called [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en).
+But everytime I'm coding and listening to music on Spotify, I instinctively press `alt+tab` and try to press the `L` key (which is used in Vim to move the cursor to the right) to try and change the song.
+But it's infuriating that no matter how many times I press the `L` key, nothing happens.
 So I did what any logical developer would do, spend like 89 hours making something that would save me like 4 seconds.
-So here it is.

 ### License
 This project is licensed under the MIT License